 By that point, even the game was getting slightly testy.
 As the Dodgers made a valiant attempt to make some sort of comeback, their pushes toward the lead were thwarted by the Padres’ pitching and defense.
 Even with Juan Pierre stealing bags, the Dodgers B-team couldn’t come back.
 But it didn’t matter!

 Celebrate Good Times, C’mon!

 After the final out was recorded, it was time to celebrate!
 The graphics were strewn about the stadium right away, and the team went into the locker room almost right away.
-After they retreated, Sarah and I decided to go on the other side of the loge and get some pictures when the Dodgers came out of the locker room and partied with the home town folk.
+After they retreated, I decided to go on the other side of the loge and get some pictures when the Dodgers came out of the locker room and partied with the home town folk.
 Here are the resulting pictures….

 What a wonderful day it was!
 It was a wonderful night, and a good way to end the regular season.
 As for the final game of the season, how cool is it to see Nomar Garciaparra as acting manager for the final game of the season?
 I know Joe Torre has made a tradition of making one of the players a manager if his team has already clinched a spot and the final game doesn’t matter in the standings.
 He could have chose any other player, but Nomar was my bet, and I’m loving it!
 I leave you now with this… onward to the postseason!